journal-club/wiki-data/fests/atmos.md

 - **Suit Up**
 	This national event not only involves your decision-making skills, but also incorporates negotiation, trickery and presence of mind to develop a company worth reckoning.
 For more details, [See this page](/fests/atmos/SuitUp)
 - **Sudhar**
 	Do you think you can use your entrepreneurial skills to fix flawed systems of the society?
-Then ‘Sudhar’ is the event for you to attend.
-It is the perfect opportunity to test your capabilities of leveraging technology to design a business model that solves present-day issues.
-There are many issues that are presently receiving high attention in the current social enterprise sector, so bewarethere is no dearth of competition to your ideas.
-Is yours good enough to make the cut?
-So…wannabe Muhammad Yunuses and Bunker Roys, pull up your socks- Sudhaar is coming soon (pun totally intended).
-For more details, [See this page](/fests/atmos/Sudhar)
+Then ‘Sudhar’ is the event for you to attend.For more details, [See this page](/fests/atmos/Sudhar)
 - **Prodigal Designer**
 	Do you have a passion for designing?
 Are you waiting for an opportunity to flex your CAD skills?
 This ATMOS, we bring you Prodigal Designer: an exclusive CAD based designing event.
 Get ready to let your imagination soar and hone your skills!
 For more details, [See this page](/fests/atmos/ProdigalDesigner)
 - **Manager's dilemma**